43 Geography Trivia Questions [With Answers]

 34. What is the most visited country in the world?
 (Easy)

 Why it trips people: The United States and China are the usual guesses.
-France has owned the top spot for over 30 years, on the strength of Paris, the French Riviera, and its position as the front door to European travel.
-Spain is second at about 94 million.
+France has held the top spot for more than three decades on the strength of Paris, the Riviera, and its position as the front door to European travel.
+Spain is closing the gap, though, at about 97 million in 2025.

 35. What is the most spoken language in the world by native speakers?
 (Easy)

-Answer: Mandarin Chinese, with roughly 920 million native speakers.
+Answer: Mandarin Chinese, with close to a billion native speakers.

 Why it trips people: English feels like the obvious answer, since it’s everywhere.
-But count native speakers only and Mandarin runs away with it.
-English has about 380 million native speakers, which puts it third behind Spanish (~485 million).
-English only takes the lead once you count every speaker, native and learned combined (~1.5 billion).
+Count native speakers only and Mandarin runs away with it.
+Ethnologue’s 2026 edition puts Mandarin at about 988 million native speakers, Spanish at 487 million, and English at 372 million, which leaves English third.
+English only takes the lead once you count every speaker, native and learned combined, at roughly 1.5 billion.

 36. What country has the longest coastline in the world?
 (Easy)